Josh-XT/AGiXT/PROMPTS.md

 ### Plugin Overview

 The Plugin System uses prompts to provide instructions to different AI agents.
 Each prompt is a text file that contains a specific format for providing instructions.
 There are four types of prompts that the Plugin System uses.
 They are as follows:
-1. execute.txt
+1. model-prompts/{model}/execute.txt
-2. priority.txt
+2. model-prompts/{model}/priority.txt
-3. script.txt
+3. model-prompts/{model}/system.txt
-4. task.txt
+4. model-prompts/{model}/task.txt
 ### Prompt Formats

 Each prompt has a specific format for providing instructions to the AI agents.
 The following section explains the format for each prompt type.